DAP Incoterms: Delivered at Place Explained

 DAP Cost Example: Germany to USA Shipment

-Here is a cost breakdown for a DAP shipment of automotive parts from Stuttgart, Germany to a warehouse in Detroit, Michigan (1ร40ft FCL, goods value $60,000).
-DAP Detroit means the seller pays all costs to the Detroit warehouse.
+Here is a cost breakdown for a DAP shipment.
+It moves auto parts from Stuttgart, Germany to a warehouse in Detroit, Michigan (1×40ft FCL, goods value $60,000).
+In this deal, DAP Detroit means the seller pays all costs up to the Detroit warehouse door.

 | Cost Component | Paid By | Estimated Cost |